 - A. Building Height.
 Projects shall not exceed the allowable height limits set in Table 6.1-1.
-Height is measured from the existing grade of the site to an imaginary plane located above but parallel to the grade. - In RM, three stories in the front 60% of the site, measured from the Lincoln Avenue property line, is permitted.
-For the remainder of the site, the maximum height of structures shall be two stories and 36 feet to the highest ridge line. - 2.
+Height is measured from the existing grade of the site to an imaginary plane located above but parallel to the grade. - 1.
 Exceptions, including for appurtenances and railings, allowed per PMC17.40.060.